Huzaifa-Islam/NodeJsDev/readme.md

-case 1 - where request will hang in btw as the res.send is not given to send back the response case 2 - next is given and in the second route handler the res.send is given case 3 - next is given but res.send is given in the first route handler as well (next is given after res.send) - error will come in the console althought he server will respond properly
+case 1 - where request will hang in btw as the res.send is not given to send back the response case 2 - next is given and in the second route handler the res.send is given case 3 - next is given but res.send is given in the first route handler as well (next is given after res.send) - error will come in the console althought he server will respond properly case 4 - next is given before res.send in the first route handler -- error will come just as case 2 but the response will be send from second route handler becase next is given before the res.send in the first route handler